roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 For a detailed description of what each energy term means, please see Alford et al. <https://doi.org/10.1021/acs.jctc.7b00125> Briefly, here are the meanings of the non-zero terms you're likely to see with `ligand` scoring for protein/small molecule interactions:

-* fa_atr - the attractive component of the Lennard Jones (van de Waals) interaction
+* fa_atr - the attractive component of the Lennard Jones (van der Waals) interaction
-* fa_rep - the repulsive component of the the Lennard Jones (van de Waals) interaction
+* fa_rep - the repulsive component of the the Lennard Jones (van der Waals) interaction
 * fa_elec - the Coulombic electrostatic interaction
 * fa_sol - Implicit solvation burial terms (from Lazaridus & Karplus, with modifications).
 * hbond_bb_sc - ligand-protein backbone hydrogen bonds
-* hbond_sc - lignd-protein sidechain hydrogen bonds
+* hbond_sc - ligand-protein sidechain hydrogen bonds

 (Other terms are either residue-internal energies, protein-protein interaction specific, or will otherwise not show up for protein/ligand interactions.)

 Take a moment to look at the residue which are highly scored (either negatively or positively) in interaction with the ligand:
-* Accoring to the scoring, what sort of interactions are contributing to that score value?
+* According to the scoring, what sort of interactions are contributing to that score value?
 * Looking at the docked structure in ChimeraX and visualizing those residues, does that interaction make sense?
 * Can you determine which interactions are sidechain-based and which are backbone based?
 * Would this analysis be helpful in determining how potential mutations affect binding?
 * Could this analysis help guide improving the ligand?

+### Looking at the results with ChimeraX

+ChimeraX has a tutorial about examining protein-ligand interfaces. <https://www.cgl.ucsf.edu/chimerax/docs/user/tutorials/binding-sites.html>

+Work through the tutorial, but using the 2qwk structure and the structures from RosettaLigand docking.

+Note: If the lowest energy structure from your RosettaLigand docking isn't close to the 2qwk, determine if any of the top ten structures are.
+If there is one, repeat the Energy Breakdown step with that structure, and compare it with the lowest energy structure -- why does Rosetta think the low energy structure is better than the one which is closest to the crystallized structure?

 ## Machine Learning docking approaches.